-This IT Standards Blueprint document presents the framework for the adoption of Information Technology (IT) Standards for the Nigerian Financial Industry.
+This IT Standards Blueprint document presents the framework for the adoption of Information Technology (IT) Standards for the Payment Service Providers and National Microfinance Banks in the Nigerian Financial Industry.

 This document encourages Financial Institutions in Nigeria to develop, grow and sustain competency in Information Technology.
 It hopes to achieve this by serving as a framework and guide for the use of and implementation of Information Technology and Information Technology (IT) Standards.
 The overall objective is to bring Nigerian Financial Institutions to an acceptable minimum level of process maturity, which will help drive sustainable growth, build resilience and improve customer experience.